andrewabest/andrewbestdotcom/content/posts/good-technical-strategy.md

 ## Focus

-With a Big Problem identified, we need to be able to define How we intend to solve the problem.
-This does not mean jumping straight into solutions though, which can be thought of as the What of the strategy.
+With a _Big Problem_ identified, we need to be able to define _how_ we intend to solve it.
+This does not mean jumping straight into solutions though - these are the _what_ of the strategy, and will come later.

-"How we intend to solve the problem" can be defined as a set of guiding policies, which provide a strong rationale and frame for solutions to be defined within.
+"How we intend to solve the problem" can be defined as a set of **guiding policies**, which provide a strong rationale and frame for solutions to be defined within.

-Here is an excerpt of a technical strategy I have recently developed:
+Here is an excerpt from a technical strategy I recently developed:

 > Completing Incomplete Migrations
 >